marcincichocki/breach-protocol-autosolver/docs/troubleshooting.md

 ### Recognition works, but there is no output in the game!

-This is caused mostly by selecting incorrect engine/output device to the platform you are running Cyberpunk 2077 on.
+This is caused most likely by selecting incorrect engine/output device to the platform you are running Cyberpunk 2077 on.

 - If playing through streaming service on _Windows_, use _AutoHotkey_ as the engine, with keyboard as output device.
 - Setting _AutoHotkey_ or _NirCmd_ to "run as administrator" might help.
 There is know issue were _AutoHotkey_ can't send input to elevated windows, until itself is elevated.